Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- He's added 700 rushing yards on 117 carries and six rushing touchdowns, averaging 43.8 yards per game.
+- He has added 700 rushing yards (43.8 ypg) on 117 carries while scoring six touchdowns on the ground.

-- Allen has attempted 115 of his 601 passes in the red zone, accounting for 54.5% of his team's red zone plays.
+- Allen has thrown 115 passes in the red zone this season, 54.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Jets.